 She received the Won Buddhism Dharma Practice award in 2012.
 Laura holds a master’s degree in social policy and helps coordinate special programs for the Won Buddhism UN Office.

-Laura is a long time advocate of healthy living and has practiced chi kung, yoga and tai chi for many years.
+Laura is a long-time advocate of healthy living and has practiced chi kung, yoga, and tai chi for many years.
 She is a former instructor of chi kung at the Flushing YMCA where she taught for ten years.
 She was recently accepted as a disciple of Master Chen Zhongua, the international standard bearer for Chen Style Taijiquan.
 She trains in Chen Style Practical Method Taijiquan near her home in Queens.

-Laura has also designed Won Motion, a meditation and exercise fusion that strengthens the body and enhances sitting practice.
+Laura has also designed Won Motion, meditation, and exercise fusion that strengthens the body and enhances sitting practice.
 This graceful-aging practice is designed especially for Westerners, who tend to have lots of stiffness and weakness due to a sedentary lifestyle.
 Laura teaches Won Motion at the Manhattan Temple and privately.